opentx/opentx-taranis-manual/faq.md

 For the R9M module, enabling/disabling telemetry can be done by software.
-OpenTX will automatically disable telemetry if internal module is on too, to avoid these harde to detect errors.
+OpenTX will automatically disable telemetry if internal module is on too, to avoid these hard to detect errors.

 The Crossfire module uses the sport pin not only for telemetry but also for input.
 If the internal module also sends telemetry, the